 Effective September 30, 2014, the Company filed a Certificate of Designation of Series A Preferred Stock (the "Series A Certificate of Designation") with the Secretary of State of Nevada.
 Pursuant to the Series A Certificate of Designation, the Company designated 279 shares of preferred stock as Series A Preferred Stock.
 The shares of Series A Preferred Stock have a stated value of \$1.00 per share (the "Series A Stated Value") and are not convertible into common stock.
 The holder of the Series A Preferred Stock is entitled to dividends at the rate of 3% of the Series A Stated Value per year, payable quarterly in arrears.
-Upon any liquidation of the Company, the holder of the Series A Preferred Stock will be entitled to be paid, out of any assets of the Company available for distribution to stockholders, the Series A Stated Value of the shares of Series A Preferred Stock held by such holder, plus any accrued but unpaid dividends thereon, prior to any payments being made with respect to the common stock.
+Upon any liquidation of the Company, the holder of the Series A Preferred Stock held by such holder, plus any ascerued but unpaid dividends thereon, prior to any payments being made with respect to the common stock.
 The Series A Preferred Stock is held by Valent (note 6).

 The Series A Preferred Stock shall with respect to distributions of assets and rights upon the occurrence of a liquidation, rank (i) senior to the Company's common stock, and (ii) senior to any other class or series of capital stock of the Company hereafter created which does not expressly rank pari passu with, or senior to, the Series A Preferred Stock.
-The Series A Preferred Stock shall be pari passu in liquidation to the Company's Series B and Series C Preferred Stock.
-The liquidation value of the Series A Preferred stock at June 30, 2021 of \$279.
+The Series A Preferred Stock shall be pari passu in liquidation to the Company's Series C Preferred Stock.
+The liquidation value of the Series A Preferred stock at June 30, 2022, of \$279.

-There was no change to the Series A Preferred stock for the years ended June 30, 2021 or 2020.
+There was no change to the Series A Preferred stock for the years ended June 30, 2022, or 2021.